everycure-org/matrix/docs/src/releases/posts/2024-08-v0.2/post.md

 Neo4J had proven to be bottleneck in our ability to scale pipeline runs.
 Executing multiple runs of our pipeline concurrently was not feasible, due to a single run of the pipeline using most of the memory.
 To overcome this, we've implemented the following changes:

-- We've turned Neo4J into an emphemeral compute unit scoped to the lifecycle of our pipeline
+- We've turned Neo4J into an ephemeral compute unit scoped to the lifecycle of our pipeline
-- We've implemented a node fusing algorithm that fuses together multiple Kedro nodes into a single Argo Workflows step on execution on the clusterm thereby allowing multiple kedro nodes to be executed on the same Argo Workflow node
+- We've implemented a node fusing algorithm that fuses together multiple Kedro nodes into a single Argo Workflows step on execution on the cluster thereby allowing multiple kedro nodes to be executed on the same Argo Workflow node

-The screenshow below illustrates this behaviour, where multiple steps in the pipeline are grouped together, allowing then to use the same instance of the emphemeral Neo4J instance.
+The screenshot below illustrates this behavior, where multiple steps in the pipeline are grouped together, allowing then to use the same instance of the ephemeral Neo4J instance.

 ![](attachments/ss_fusing.png)